Reloaded-Project/Reloaded-III/docs/Server/Packaging/Tasks.md

 If there's no `Default` and no platform-specific path for the current platform, the task will not be available on that platform.

-!!! note "The `CrossPath` object to support both cross-platform and platform-specific paths."

-The following `Platforms` are valid:

-- `Default`: The default path to use if no platform-specific path is defined.
-- `Windows`: The path for Windows systems.
-- `Linux`: The path for Linux systems.
-- `MacOS`: The path for macOS systems.

 ### IsPrimary